Froyle Speedwatch

 What Speed monitoring devices are used in Froyle?

 Two types of speed tracking devices are used in the village.
-The Speed Indicator Device (SID) reminds people to slow down and travel at the speed limit while the AutoSpeedWatch (ASW) cameras record details of all vehicles passing in excess of the speed limit:
+The Speed Indicator Device (SID) reminds people to slow down and travel at the 30 mph speed limit while the AutoSpeedWatch (ASW) cameras record details of all vehicles passing in excess of the speed limit.
+The SID and ASW sites in Froyle have been approved by Hampshire Constabulary and Hampshire County Council with whom the Parish Council has an Operating Agreement.

-- ASW cameras are sited at fixed locations and take pictures of any car travelling past them that are exceeding the speed limit Froyle has three ASW, two in Lower Froyle and one in Upper Froyle.
-The Lower Froyle ASWs are located on Froyle Road near the Anchor, and on Ryebridge Lane by the Recreation Ground.
-The Upper Froyle ASW is on Hen and Chicken Hill.
+2. ASW cameras are sited at fixed locations and take pictures of any car travelling past them that are exceeding the designated speed set for the camera.
+Froyle now has two ASW both in Lower Froyle located on Froyle Road near the Anchor, and on Ryebridge Lane by the Recreation Ground.
+ASWs only collect data on speeding vehicles as outlined below.

 The ASW cameras were provided to Froyle (and many other neighbouring villages) by East Hampshire District Council and are installed and operated by the FPC.
+After a year of operation, the PC has reviewed the effectiveness of the ASW cameras and decided to remove the one in Upper Froyle.

 Why are both the SID and ASW used in Froyle?